skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 *Chronicler Norvus*
 </div>

-With the book complete, Enoch returns to the Archives for his reward.
+With the book complete, Enoch returns to the archives for his reward.

 ## 18th of Last Summer (morning) {.date}